novay/boilerplate/README.md

 php artisan migrate
 ````

-The `breeze:install` command will also build the frontend assets.
+The `boilerplate:install` command will also build the frontend assets.
 Just like [regular Laravel applications](https://laravel.com/docs/10.x/vite#running-vite), you may run the Vite development server:

 ```bash
 npm run dev